+Henry had no experience of farming although he claimed farming ancestry.
+So why did he take this rather perverse step?
+He tended to say that he had written himself out of Devon, its animals, its characters, its countryside, and needed a new stimulus, and with twenty-one books on the area already published, this was no doubt to some extent true but it was not the full reason.
 Immediately after Christmas 1935 Henry drove up to London in his Alvis Silver Eagle sports car and went to see his publisher and great friend, Richard (Dick) de la Mare, son of the writer and poet Walter de la Mare.
 Henry was in a state of considerable turmoil.
 Dick invited him to spend the New Year with him and his wife at their home in East Runton on the North Norfolk coast.

 It is obvious that Henry unburdened his troubled thoughts to his friends into the small hours.
 It tends to be taken for granted that this turmoil was about problems with a girlfriend.
 (Although married and with a family, Henry constantly fell for a succession of admiring young women.)
 But Dick’s suggestion that he should take up farming to solve things seems a little radical for the failure of a current love affair.